dakota-d-bradbury/Crypto-Quoting-Tool/README.md

 ## Future Enhancements

-- Allow the user to "like" and save properties to localstorage
+-Allow the user to view multiple coins at one time